CorunaTech/corunatech.org/.github/templates/weekly-notification.md

 {{/if}}

-Máis información: https://jorgeteixe.github.io/corunatech
+Máis información: https://corunatech.org
-#CoruñaTech #EventosGalicia
+#CoruñaTech #EventosCoruña